Foldex/r2mod_cli/README.md

 Updates for r2mod will be automatically checked, but not installed.

-Installing r2mod updates can be done like any other mod:
+If you manually installed r2mod, updates can be done like any other mod:

 `r2mod install Foldex-r2mod_cli`